simonesilvestroni/m2m-website/_pages/about.md

 title: About
 date: '2022-01-14 16:54:43'
 last_modified_at: '2022-01-14 16:54:56'
-description: 'Minutes to Midnight is my online brand name.
+description: 'Minutes to Midnight is my brand name.
 After 9 years in the UK, I’m currently freelancing in Milan (Italy).
 I’ve been keeping a blog since 2002.
 Find everything through the archive.'
 excerpt: 'Hey, my name is Simone and I’m from Italy.
 First a bass player and editor, I later became a full-stack web and sound designer.
-Minutes to Midnight is my online brand name.
+Minutes to Midnight is my brand name.
 After 9 years in the UK, I’m currently freelancing in Milan.
 I’ve been keeping a <a href="/blog/">blog</a> since 2002.
 Check out my <a href="/work/">audio and web work</a>, or find everything through the <a href="/archive/">archive</a>.'
 permalink: '/about/'
 ---
 ## Why audio and web?